pronix1986/course_microservice_fundamential/README.md

 API Gateway is used to direct request based on the url path and also (in case of 'song' microservice) to perform load balancing\
 (which is an integral part of Spring Cloud; activated with the use of lb:// pseudo-protocol in the API Gateway configuration. \
 Also, 'resource' microservice no longer makes call directly to 'song' microservice, but via API Gateway).\
-After the changes, the functionality remain intact.
+After the changes, the functionality remains intact.
 The initial request now is made to API Gateway endpoint:
 ![images/img_7.png](images/img_7.png)

 As for the orchestration, changed a bit a build process: